frc3512/Robot-2020/docs/system-architecture.md

 camera's coordinate frame to the target's coordinate frame (see solvePnP() in the [OpenCV docs](https://docs.opencv.org/4.5.3/d9/d0c/group__calib3d.html)).

-The _Vision_ subsystem receives the transformations via NetworkTables, converts them to turret pose measurements in the global coordinate frame, then pushes them into a thread-safe queue for the Turret subsystem to consume.
+Every 20 ms, the Vision subsystem receives the camera-to-target transformations via NetworkTables, converts them to drivetrain pose measurements in the global coordinate frame, then pushes them into a queue for the Drivetrain subsystem to consume.

 ### Drivetrain

-The _Drivetrain_ subsystem hands teleop driving via joysticks and autonomous driving along a desired path specified by Hermite splines.
+The Drivetrain subsystem handles teleop driving via joysticks and autonomous driving along a desired path specified by Hermite splines.

 It can take either clamped cubic Hermite splines (poses at the endpoints and